 Sometimes the wait has been long…years.
 And I’ve been tempted to give up hope…to stop praying…to assume His answer was no, or worse yet, that He just didn’t hear my prayers.

-Recently, God used a situation in my own life to help me understand this better, and to see that when we think He has forgotten or is doing nothing, we must trust He is really working ALL things together for us in His perfect way and in His perfect time.
+A few years ago, God used a situation in my own life to help me understand this better and to see that when we think He has forgotten or is doing nothing, we must trust He is really working ALL things together for us in His perfect way and in His perfect time.

-Over ten years ago I was at an area leadership luncheon meeting for women’s ministry leaders.
-While there, I met the keynote speaker, whom I had long admired, and who was friends with a colleague of mine also at the luncheon.
+More than ten years ago, I was at an area leadership luncheon meeting for women’s ministry leaders.
+While there, I met the keynote speaker, whom I had long admired, and who was friends with a colleague of mine who was also at the luncheon.
 Upon meeting her, I felt an immediate connection, but the relationship went no further.
 I thought nothing of it…she meets thousands of women every year.

 While at the meeting, I realized I was in the same city as the colleague who had texted that morning.
 If you know me at all, you know I thrive on one on one connection…the kind where you get to see another’s passion and heart in life.
 I’d much rather sit down for a few minutes over coffee or tea than play text or email volleyball of messages.